Adventures in Machine Learning

 greet() # “Hi there!”

-In this example, we define a context variable called “greeting” and set its default value to “Hello.”
+In this example, we define a context variable named “greeting” and set its default value to “Hello.”
 We then define a function called greet, which uses the “greeting” context variable.
 Finally, we temporarily change the value of the context variable using the “set” method and call the greet function, which prints the new value.

 Importing Data Files with “importlib.resources”